 Here is some information on your rights in the context of the crisis related to COVID-19.
 Please note that most of the content of this section is only available in French for the moment.

 For more information on the situation in Québec and the measures taken by the government, visit: quebec.ca/coronavirus.

 For more information on our services in the current context, see: Temporary modifications to our services.

 Children are full-fledged people to whom we must give a voice : it is in this perspective that the Commission has been acting for more than 40 years to protect and promote the rights of children and young people in Quebec, especially the most vulnerable children... vulnerable in society, such as those whose situation is taken care of by the youth protection services (DYP).

-Read our opinion (In french only)
+Read our opinion on children and youth protection (French only)